Gary Kerkorian: NFL career

-Rugby
+Rugby League

 Between the 1952 and 1953 NFL seasons, Kerkorian toured with the United States national rugby league team to Australia, where he played the 5/8 position and kicked many goals.

 After football

 Kerkorian left football after the 1955 season to attend law school at Georgetown University.
 After an injury to Unitas in 1958, the Colts called Kerkorian back from law school as a possible replacement, but he did not play.

 Kerkorian worked as an attorney in California, and was named a Superior Court Judge in Fresno, California in 1990.
 He retired in January 2000, and died a few months later.